georgetown-cset/parat/web/README.md

 gatsby build
 ```

 And check that everything looks like you expect.
 Then, copy the files in the resulting `public` directory to the production GCS bucket using `bash push_to_production.sh`.
 This script currently rebuilds the site - you can omit the build steps if you've already run them manually.

+The script will also update and push the tags for the just-deployed version
+(`deploy/current`) and the previously-deployed version (`deploy/previous`) to
+help track changes.

 ### Tooltips